openblaze/OpenBlaze.js/README.md

 # OpenBlaze.js

+# Notice

+This library isnt fully complete, and will include breaking changes often

 ## Overview

 OpenBlaze.js is a is a high level library that allows you to interact with [OpenBlaze](https://github.com/angrymouse/openblaze) an appchain framework.<br>